StrangeGirlMurph/Facial-Landmark-Detection/README.md

 ## Ideas
 + Applying augmentations to the data (rotation, brightness, horizontal/vertical shift, random noise)
++ Different models (heatmap approche)
++ Edge detection to find the right frame

+## Things to deal with
++ Missing values in the dataset

 ## Resources
 + [Fast Facial Landmark Detection and Applications: A Survey](https://arxiv.org/pdf/2101.10808.pdf)

 ## Notes
 + The "test dataset" doesn't include labels for the data.
++ Maybe annotating a video to get technical measurements

 ## Tips
 + Changing the tensorflow log-level (powershell)